Chennakesava Reddy: Plot

 Chennakesava Reddy is generous and the most revered arbiter of the terrain.
-He holds a fierce rivalry with malicious Venkat Reddy, the father of these black guards.
-At one time, he witnesses another one Giri Reddy of Venkat Reddy killing an innocent.
+He fiercely rivals malicious Venkat Reddy, the father of these black guards.
+At one time, he witnesses another one, Giri Reddy of Venkat Reddy, killing an innocent.
 Hence, Chennakesava Reddy reprisals by snuffing him as a penalty.
-Here, infuriated Venkat Reddy cabals by knitting Krishna Reddy with Janaki.
-On that eve Venkat Reddy & sons hack the entire family to death.
-On the verge to terminate Chennakesava Reddy falls short and slays Venkat Reddy.
-Moreover, pays off in crossing his wife & son the border.
-Thereupon, the knaves wangle false allegations and seized him.
-Listening to it, Bharat understands his father’s virtue but is constrained to his duty.
-For the time being, Chennakesava Reddy is in hiding when Bharat artifices Devi’s death and he let out.
-Thereat, Devi stabs herself as her husband’s notion must never be wrong.
+Here, Venkat Reddy infuriates & cabals by knitting Krishna Reddy with Janaki.
+On that eve, Venkat Reddy & sons hack the entire family to death.
+On the verge of terminating, Chennakesava Reddy falls short and slays Venkat Reddy.
+Moreover, it pays off in crossing his wife & son the border.
+Thereupon, the knaves wangled false allegations and seized him.

+Listening to it, Bharath understands his father's virtue but is constrained to his duty.
+For now, Chennakesava Reddy is in hiding when Bharath artifices Devi's death, and he lets out.
+Then, Devi stabs herself as her husband's notion must never be wrong.
 Following, Bharat surrounds him from 4 sides when he gallantly absconds with a chase.
 Tragically, Devi leaves her breath in his lap.
 During her funeral, Chennakesava Reddy is trickily apprehended and jailed.
-Meanwhile, Dhanunjaya Reddy takes political entry when Chennakesava Reddy breaks the bars, onslaughts in a public meeting, and slaughters him with aid of Bharat.
-At last, Chennakesava Reddy proceeds to sentence and orders Bharat to be seated in his position.
-Finally, the movie ends on a happy note with Bharat continuing his father's legacy.
+Meanwhile, Dhanunjaya Reddy takes political entry when Chennakesava Reddy breaks the bars, onslaughts in a public meeting, and slaughters him with the aid of Bharath.
+At last, Chennakesava Reddy proceeds to sentence and orders Bharath to be seated in his position.
+Finally, the movie ends happily, with Bharath continuing his father's legacy.